View Categories

 • According to the Supreme Court, The power to cede Indian territory to a foreign country doesn’t come under article 3.

-• Hence, Indian territory can be ceded to a foreign state only by amending the Constitution under Article 368.
+• Thus, transferring Indian territory to a foreign state can only occur through a constitutional amendment under Article 368.

 • As a result, the 9th Constitutional Amendment Act (1960) was passed to transfer the Berubari Union (west Bengal) to Pakistan.

-• The Supreme Court in 1969 ruled that settlement of a boundary dispute between India and another country does not require a constitutional amendment and same can be done by executive action as it does not involve cession of Indian territory to a foreign country and it does not come under article 3 of the constitution.
+• Supreme Court Ruling on Boundary Disputes: The Supreme Court in 1969 ruled that settlement of a boundary dispute between India and another country does not require a constitutional amendment and same can be done by executive action as it does not involve cession of Indian territory to a foreign country and does not come under Article 3 of the constitution.

 Historic 100th Constitutional Amendment Act of India (2015) and its Impact on the Union and its Territory